 - what you click on while you are on the site

-- By subscribing to our mailing list via a sign up form or tick box on this website, you agree to receive informative emails and updates about our offering.
-You also acknowledge that your data will be transferred to Mailchimp (our marketing platform) for processing.
+By subscribing to our mailing list via a sign up form or tick box on this website, you agree to receive informative emails and updates about our services.
+You also acknowledge that your data may be transferred to marketing platforms (e.g. Mailchimp) for processing.
 You can unsubscribe at any time by clicking the link in the footer of our emails.

 - The right to access a copy of the personal data which we hold about you.